Waikanae railway station: Electrification

 The Wellington suburban electrified commuter service was extended from Paraparaumu to Waikanae on 20 February 2011.
 The new service was opened with ceremony on 19 February at Waikanae.
 Minister of Transport Steven Joyce and Ōtaki MP Nathan Guy drove the last spike.
 Guy's great-grandfather was chairman of the WMR when the last spike was driven in 1886.
 The ceremony was marked by protests against the proposed Kapiti Expressway, and Ōtaki-based list MP Darren Hughes was cheered for his opposition to the project in favour of rail investment.

 The Paraparaumu and Waikanae stations were upgraded at a cost of more than $1 million each in 2010–2011.
-Upgrading of the original Waikanae station, rather than moving it south of Elizabeth Street or providing a road underpass, was criticized locally on the grounds that frequent closing of the Elizabeth Street level crossing south of the station would increase traffic congestion in Waikanae.
+Upgrading of the original Waikanae station, rather than moving it south of Elizabeth Street or providing a road underpass, was criticised locally on the grounds that frequent closing of the Elizabeth Street level crossing south of the station would increase traffic congestion in Waikanae.